ybarnatan/arg-football/LPF_arg.md

 ## 4.- Heatmap: goals per match of the season

-This heat map shows the average number of goals scored per match, by match week per season.
+Next, this heat map shows the average number of goals scored per match, by match week per season.
 With these values we can see what is the expected (I use this term as the average, indistinctly) number of goals per match.

 <img src="LPF_arg_files/figure-gfm/unnamed-chunk-11-1.png" style="display: block; margin: auto;" />